 - Process Improvement, Technology up-gradation etc.

-- When we further break down the Functional process steps, we will come to know that each of these steps includes numerous inner steps.
+- When we further break down the Functional process steps, we will know that each step includes numerous inner steps.

-- These inner steps are broadly called as Processes.
+- These inner steps are broadly called Processes.

-- Generally, people and the overall business processes are classified into various departments based on the Level 3 process they conduct.
+- Generally, people and the overall business processes are classified into various departments based on the Level 3 process.